 To Own Or Not To Own, That is the Question.

-Here is my best advice; it's advice that I received from a variety of well known repairers and builders.
-Sit down with a cup of coffee, or beer, or water- whatever libation gets you going- and write out a Pros and Cons list of your current job.
+Here is my best advice - it's advice that I received from a variety of well known repairers and builders: Sit down with a cup of coffee, or beer, or water- whatever libation gets you going- and write out a list of the Pros and Cons of your current job.
 Then walk away from it for a few days.
 Nothing you write on that list is too silly, it's just how you feel.
-Then, with the next part, you have to be really honest with yourself, because if you aren't you will never achieve what you want.
+Then, for the next part, you have to be really honest with yourself, because if you aren't you will never achieve what you want.
 Start by going down the Pros and Cons list and see how you have helped prolong or change each thing listed about your current job.

 I used these Pros and Cons because techs are notorious for not knowing how to appropriately value their worth.
-At the beginning of our building and repairing journey most of us swept up someone else's mess, put away tools, and asked a lot of questions - and we considered ourselves lucky to receive any form of payment... money was always nice, but I always enjoyed getting paid with tools more.
-We were happy to get paid because the knowledge we gained far out weighed any bit of money we could put in our pockets.
-What I am saying is, if you, as we all do, have a lot to learn then consider how that might be weighed into your rate- The Beatles played a shit load of free gigs before they were ever called The Beatles...
-We all have to pay our dues; and having the opportunity to work in a shop under a brilliant mind, or in a shop where you are exposed to new instruments or more knowledge is always worth a little less pay.
+At the beginning of our building and repairing journey, most of us swept up someone else's mess, put away tools, and asked a lot of questions - and we considered ourselves lucky to receive any form of payment... money was always nice, but I always enjoyed getting paid with tools more.
+We were happy to get paid because the knowledge we gained far outweighed any bit of money we could put in our pockets.
+What I am saying is, if you, as we all do, have a lot to learn, then consider how that might be weighed into your rate.
+(The Beatles played a shit-load of free gigs before they were ever called The Beatles!)
+We all have to pay our dues, and having the opportunity to work in a shop under a brilliant mind, or in a shop where you are exposed to new instruments or more knowledge, is always worth a little less pay.
 So, don't mess up those special opportunities!
-If you're still struggling to make ends meet get a lightweight second job!
-Something you can have fun doing, something that doesn't follow you home - like teaching an art class, or working for an after school program, or be a prep chef and chop veggies on a Friday night- I have done all of those things just so I could keep repairing guitars, I'm not ashamed.
+If you're still struggling to make ends meet, get a lightweight second job!
+Something you can have fun doing, something that doesn't follow you home - like teaching an art class, or working for an afterschool program, or working as a prep chef chopping veggies on a Friday night.
+I have done all of these things just so I could keep repairing guitars, and I'm not ashamed.

-One of my big Pro and Con that has come up a few times in different shops has been continuing education.
+One of my big Pro/Con list items that has come up a few times in different shops has been continuing education.
 I am a big advocate!
-If you find yourself in a shop that might not pay all that well, but you are learning from a much older, wiser tech/builder, or they pay your way to educational conferences like Symposium, ASIA, or NAMM - that's a great thing!
-Try to hash things out and see if you can't find a way to stay there, because they are obviously interested in investing in your future - and you won't find that every where!
+If you find yourself in a shop that might not pay all that well, but you are learning from a far more experienced, much wiser tech/builder - or they pay your way to educational conferences like Symposium, ASIA, or NAMM - that's a great thing!
+Try to hash things out and see if you can't find a way to stay there, because they are obviously interested in investing in your future - and you won't find that everywhere!

-Some final thoughts; it's your life; you have to choose how to live it.
-Life gets a bit more complicated, not necessarily harder, when you choose to make a living doing what you love.
-When you start your own business you do have to push yourself to learn more, to get out of your comfort zone and talk with a shit load of people, to deal with confrontations, to speak simply and kindly about successes.
-The struggle is always worth it, if that's what you really want...
-Because it is your life.
-Me?
-I'd rather be solving problems with guitars than sitting at a computer typing for an hour.
+Some final thoughts… It's your life; you have to choose how to live it.
+Life gets a bit more complicated, although not necessarily harder, when you choose to make a living doing what you love.
+When you start your own business you do have to push yourself to learn more, to move out of your comfort zone and talk with a shit-load of people, to deal with confrontations, to overcome challenges, to speak simply and kindly about successes.
+The struggle is always worth it, if that's what you really want... because it is your life.
+So, live it!